Bisonai/1-shot-classification-with-reptile/README.md

 In this demo we are interested do to a 1-shot classification.
 To do so, we fine tune a pre-trained model that was trained with [Reptile](https://arxiv.org/abs/1803.02999).
 In this example, there are three classes with one example for each.
 Moreover, we are interested to predict the class of an additional image.

-This demo is available in [jupyter notebook](https://github.com/adelshb/fine-tuning-for-reptile/blob/master/demo.ipynb) format.
+This demo is available in a [jupyter notebook](https://github.com/adelshb/fine-tuning-for-reptile/blob/master/demo.ipynb) format.
 The images are from this [blogpost](https://openai.com/blog/reptile/) from [OpenAI](https://openai.com).

 ### New classes